CornellCSWiki/CornellCSWiki/contributing.md

 ## About Markdown

-[Markdown](https://daringfireball.net/projects/markdown/) is a simple way to add formatting to plain text documents.
-You write a document using whatever editor you want, sprinkling in \**asterisks*\* to italicize your text and __ __underscores__ __ to bold it.
-Some more formatting:
+Markdown is a simple tool for adding formatting to plain text documents.
+A quick guide to the syntax can be found [here](https://guides.github.com/features/mastering-markdown/).

-* Lead off with an asterisk or dash to make a list.
-    * Indent a few spaces to get a nested one!
-* Insert a snippet of code with `` `backticks` ``.

-1. You can make numbered lists, too!
-1. Markdown automatically numbers the lists for you.

-And add a heading with some `## Hashtags`.

 There's also some Markdown formatting specific to the software we're using for this wiki, [Jekyll](https://jekyllrb.com/).
 In particular, you might notice a section like this at the top of every page: